-A.2.1.4.1 Accident and health
+A.2.1.4.1Accident and health

-In 2017 new private health (PMI), PA and Dental was written in the UK and mainland Europe by the Group's UK based insurance carriers.
-As a consequence of Brexit, over the short to medium term, much of the European business will be migrated to the Company as it tenders for renewals currently held by Group UK based insurance carriers and as a result, business volumes in 2018 are expected to increase.
+In 2018 certain private health, Personal Accident and Dental insurance was written in the UK and mainland Europe by the Group's UK based insurance carriers. , Business volumes have increased in 2018 and as a consequence of Brexit and projected growth across the Company Branch network are expected to increase in 2019 and beyond.

-A.2.1.4.2.
-Surety
+A.2.1.4.2.Surety

 As a result of the merger between Nationale Borg and the Company, the associated securing of a Class 15 Surety Licence, the establishment of additional branches in the Netherlands and Belgium, the Company now enjoys a strong presence in these markets.
-The continued use of the well-respected Nationale Borg brand underpinned by the Company's strengths will result in further growth in Surety business.

-A.2.1.4.3 Mortgage
+A.2.1.4.3Mortgage

-A small amount of European mortgage business has been written by the Group's UK based insurance carriers in 2017.
-As with some other business classes, as a consequence of Brexit, over the short to medium term, this European business will be migrated to the Company as it tenders for renewals currently held by Group UK based insurance carriers and as a result, business volumes in 2018 are expected to increase.
+European mortgage business was written by the Group's UK based insurance carriers in 2018.
+As with some other business classes, as a consequence of Brexit, over the short to medium term, this European business will be migrated to the Company as it tenders for renewals currently held by Group UK based insurance carriers and as a result, business volumes in 2019 are expected to increase.